jaredpetersen/kafka-connect-redis/docs/connectors/SINK.md

 ## Record Schema
 Records must adhere to a specific schema in order to be processed by the connector.

-If you are utilizing a schema registry, you must configure the sink topic to be able to utilize multiple schemas.
-For Confluent's schema registry, you must [configure the subject](https://docs.confluent.io/current/schema-registry/schema-validation.html#change-the-subject-naming-strategy-for-a-topic) to use either `RecordNameStrategy` or `TopicRecordNameStrategy` strategies.
+We suggest you write the Redis commands to one topic so that they arrive at the connector in order.
+If you are utilizing a schema registry, this means that you must configure the topic producer to use either `RecordNameStrategy` or `TopicRecordNameStrategy` as the subject naming strategy.
+For more information about this, check out the [official documentation](https://docs.confluent.io/6.0.0/schema-registry/serdes-develop/index.html#sr-schemas-subject-name-strategy) and this [Confluent blog post](https://www.confluent.io/blog/put-several-event-types-kafka-topic/).

 ### Key
 Keys are ignored.